UK faces calls for ‘Plan B’ with virus cases high and rising

 A plan to require proof of vaccination to attend nightclubs, concerts and other mass events in England was dropped by the Conservative government amid opposition from lawmakers, though Scotland introduced a vaccine pass program this month.

-Some scientists say a bigger factor is waning immunity.
-Britain’s vaccination program got off to a quick start, with shots given to the elderly and vulnerable starting last December.
-That means millions of people have been vaccinated for more than six months, and studies have suggested vaccines’ protection gradually wanes over time.

-Millions of people in Britain are being offered booster shots, but critics say the program is moving too slowly.
-And while almost 80% of people over 12 are fully vaccinated, the number of doses delivered each day has declined sharply.
+Millions of people in Britain are being offered booster shots, but critics say the program is moving too slowly, at about 180,000 doses a day.
+More than half of the people eligible for a booster dose haven’t yet received one.

-The U.K. also waited longer than the U.S. and many European nations to vaccinate children aged 12-15, and most in that age group still have not received their shots.
+The U.K. also waited longer than the U.S. and many European nations to vaccinate children ages 12-15, and only about 15% in that age group in England have had a shot since they became eligible last month.

-Epidemiologist Neil Ferguson, a member of the government’s Scientific Advisory Group for Emergencies, said the U.K. also has relied heavily on the AstraZeneca vaccine, “and, while that protects very well against very severe outcomes of COVID, it protects slightly less well than Pfizer against infection and transmission, particularly in the face of the delta variant.”

-Ferguson noted that “most Western European countries have kept in place more control measures, vaccine mandates, mask-wearing mandates, and tend to have lower case numbers and certainly not case numbers which are going up as fast as we’ve got.”

 “But at the end of the day this is a policy decision for government to make,” he told the BBC.